meganesu/personal-site-v2/src/blog/game-boy-opcodes.md

 ### A Crash Course on CPU Instruction Sets

-The game on your Game Boy cartridge is really a bunch of bits - 1's and 0's - stored on a memory card.
+The game on your Game Boy cartridge is really a bunch of bits - 1s and 0s - stored on a memory card.
 These bits are the program instructions that tell your Game Boy how the game should work.
 But your Game Boy's tiny little brain - the CPU - can't read all those bits at once.
 It has to break the program down into smaller chunks, which it will then read one at a time.
 On the original Game Boy, each of these chunks is eight bits long (which is why you'll sometimes hear people refer to it as an "8-bit system").

 But how does the Game Boy CPU know what to do with those chunks?
 Well, each unique 8-bit chunk (also called an opcode) can be translated to a particular instruction for the CPU.
 For example, the opcode `01000001` (or `0x41` in [hexadecimal](https://simple.wikipedia.org/wiki/Hexadecimal)) corresponds to the instruction called `LD B, C`, which tells the CPU to load the contents of register C into register B.

 If that sounded like a bunch of nonsense, don't worry.
 The main takeaway is that each unique 8-bit value has a corresponding CPU instruction.
 Although while I have you here, a quick sidebar about instruction names: These names like `LD B, C` aren't for the Game Boy; they're for the humans trying to write Game Boy games.
 It's easier for humans to remember what `LD B, C` means than it is to remember what `01000001` stands for.
 That's why these instruction names are also referred to as **mnemonics**.

 So now you know what the CPU is *supposed* to do, but how does it actually *do* it?
-In an actual Game Boy, each of the bits from a single instruction actually gets sent to various hardware components, and those components behave differently based on whether each bit was a 1 or a 0.
+In an actual Game Boy, each of the bits from a single instruction gets sent to various hardware components, and those components behave differently based on whether each bit was a 1 or a 0.
 But in an emulator, you don't have the physical Game Boy hardware.
 You're using a programming language to fake (or emulate) the internals of how the Game Boy works.
 One way to implement the CPU is to have a lookup table that maps opcodes to functions that execute a particular instruction.
 In JavaScript, that might look something like this:

 ```javascript
 const lookup = {